 There is no doubt that skylines can provide some striking photographs.
 They can be stand-out shots on their own but also work as part of a portfolio.
 But like all types of photography, it takes planning and perseverance to ensure you capture the photos that will do the scene justice.
 Follow these simple tips for photographing skylines and you’ll be on your way to some great photos.

-This article on photographing skylines and images are subject to copyright.
-Words and photos by Kav Dadfar & Jordan Banks.
-Copying or reposting of photos or article elsewhere is strictly forbidden.
-Please contact us if you would like to use this feature on your website.
+7 Tips To Help You Capture The Best Skyline Photos article is subject to copyright.
+Words and photos by Kav Dadfar and Jordan Banks (That Wild Idea).
+Copying or reposting of photos or the article elsewhere is strictly forbidden.